arestivo/slides/markdown/security.md

 # Denial of Service

-Denial-of-service (DoS) or distributed denial-of-service (DDoS) attack is an attempt to make a machine or network resource unavailable to its intended users.
+Denial-of-service (DoS) or distributed denial-of-service (DDoS) attacks are attempts to make a machine or network resource unavailable to its intended users.

 There are [many ways](http://en.wikipedia.org/wiki/Denial-of-service_attack#Methods_of_attack) to make a service unavailable for legitimate users by manipulating network packets, programming, logical, or resources handling vulnerabilities, among others.

 ---